adilio/okta-se-tools/wic/okta-device-access/README.md

 }
 ```

-Now, when you run `.\Install-OktaVerify.ps1`, it will use the values from the `config.json` file, and only prompt for the location of the Okta Verify executable.
+Now, when you run `.\Install-OktaVerify.ps1`, it will use the values from the `config.json` file.

 1. You can also run the script and pass all the parameters as arguments: